neoremind/fluent-validator/README.md

     System.out.println(ret);

-Let's take a look into one the these self implemented validators - CarSeatCountValidator.
+Let's take a look into one the these custom implemented validators - CarSeatCountValidator.

 ```
 public class CarSeatCountValidator extends ValidatorHandler<Integer> implements Validator<Integer> {